browserstack/wdio-browserstack-reporter/README.md

 # wdio-browserstack-reporter

-A WebdriverIO plugin which enables BrowserStack reports on CI servers
+A WebdriverIO plugin for v5 and v6 which enables BrowserStack reports on CI servers.
+For v4 please refer to branch wdio4.

 ![Browserstack reports on Jenkins](screenshots/jenkins_report.png)